adabay/vault-key-value-buildkite-plugin/README.md

 ## Configuration

+### `token_file_path` (string)

+Use this parameter to specify the path to the file where the Vault Agent writes the token to.
+If not specified, the preexisting environment variable `VAULT_TOKEN` is used to authorize requests to Vault.

 ### `secrets` (array)

 If you want to export multiple secrets, you can use this array.
 Each entry in this array has to have the configuration properties that are listed below.